 UNESCO World Heritage in Provence & Riviera

-In Provence, there are four registered heritage sites, which absolutely must feature on any traveler’s France bucket list:
+In Provence, there are four registered heritage sites that absolutely must feature on any traveler’s France bucket list:

 Orange Theater